khadijahW/Flash028/Cyber-Threat-Hunt.md

 Answer: BitSentinelCore.exe -> cmd.exe -> schtasks.exe

 ---
-Flag 8 – Timestamp Correlation
+${{\color{Teal}\Huge{\textsf{Flag 8: Timestamp Correlation}}}}\$<br>

 Objective:
-Correlate all observed behaviors to a single initiating event
+- Correlate all observed behaviors to a single initiating event

 What to Hunt:
-Compare timestamps from the initial execution to file creation, registry modification, and task scheduling.
+- Compare timestamps from the initial execution to file creation, registry modification, and task scheduling.

 Thought:
-Builds a forensic timeline that strengthens cause-and-effect analysis, confirming that all actions originated from the execution of the fake antivirus program.
+- Builds a forensic timeline that strengthens cause-and-effect analysis, confirming that all actions originated from the execution of the fake antivirus program.

 Provide the timestamp of the leading event that's causing all these mess

--This flag can simply be found by reference backto the fake antvirus found in Flag #1.
+- This flag can simply be found by referencing back to the fake antvirus found in Flag #1.
 ```
 DeviceFileEvents
 | where DeviceName == "anthony-001"